AppMonsta/slate/source/includes/ranking-types-metadata.md

 {"rank_id":"apps_topselling_new_free","name":"Top New Free"}
 ```

-Request all ranking genres by date.
+Request all ranking list types metadata by date.

 ### HTTPS Request